qatrackplus/qatrackplus/docs/admin/qa/tests.rst

 will be used for calculations).
 Note you may also use "new style" Python string formatting: see https://pyformat.info/ for examples.

+To set a default value for numerical formatting see the :ref:`DEFAULT_NUMBER_FORMAT <qatrack-config>` setting.

 Attachments
 ~~~~~~~~~~~